!! this page uses the Gothic script as a stand-in for the native Kammath script.

 Example sentence: Tha dughre, jo dande hwy n'Ghulle Llufki sche dy.

-Tha dughre, jo dande hwy n'Ghulle Llufki sche dy.
+Tha dughre, jo dhande hwy n'Ghulle Llufki sche dy.

 Tomorrow, we'll go down to Llufki by boat.